-Construction on your dwelling must start 12 months after settlement on your land and be finished within 12 months.
+Construction on your dwelling must start within 12 months after settlement on your land and be finished within 12 months of commencement of construction.

 Landscaping (including verge) should be completed 6 months after you move into your new home.

 Driveways and crossovers should be completed prior to moving into your new home.